Merge PDFs

 }

-Check the PDF Engines Configuration to see which engine is active.
+Check the PDF Engines module configuration to see which engine is active.

 curl \